20 Years of Solitude

 I unwrapped the Neruda volume I had bought him, letting the blue paper fall to the floor.
 I opened the book and read: “Someday, somewhere – anywhere, unfailingly, you’ll find yourself, and that, and only that, can be the happiest or bitterest hour of your life.”

 For 20 years I thought I could only be with Will if he were somehow able to replace my father’s love and be at my side forever.
 With him gone, however, I realized that the person I had always needed to give me love had always been with me: I was a fortress, and inside my gates, I contained an entire person.
 Despite missing Will when he was gone, I realized that I had never been alone.
 With that thought, my angst was replaced with a pervading sense of calm.
-I no longer felt it necessary to have Will or anyone else keep me secure within a romantic relationship, but instead, I gave myself to the idea that I could do anything – alone or with friends, with a lover or just the stars to guide me.
+I no longer felt it necessary to have Will or anyone else keep me secure within a romantic relationship.
+And I realized that Will probably was a little too selfish and raw to be the sort of partner I ultimately wanted.
+Instead, I gave myself to the idea that I could do anything – alone or with friends, with a lover or just the stars to guide me.
 I subscribed to the old mantra: Wherever you go, there you are.
 I didn’t need to be completed – I was already complete.

 In front of me, the world opened like a flower.
 Recently, while on a boat heading upriver through the Peruvian rainforest, I swore that I caught a glimpse of a slippery pink dolphin diving next to the boat in an area not known for harboring dolphins.